Coronal Polishing

 No. Your exam patient cannot be another dental professional (dental assistant, dental hygienist, dentist, etc.)

-Stand-in Patients are ONLY REQUIRED IF you do not qualify to be a patient (see Course Requirements).
+Practice Patients are ONLY REQUIRED IF you do not qualify to be a patient (see Course Requirements).

 Yes.
 You can use another dental professional, but they cannot be someone taking the course with you.